SSCHAcode/sschacode.github.io/Tutorials/Tutorial_PbTe.md

 As you may have noticed, this structure is in the conventional cell.
 While it is useful for visualization purposes, it makes the SSCHA calculation harder, as more atoms are in the unit cell.
-So we redefine the primitive cell with the CellConstructor package.
+So we redefine the primitive cell with the *CellConstructor* package.
-From an easy check on the structure, it is possible to recognize that the primitive vectors $\vec{v'}$ can be obtained from the conventional vectors $v$ as follows:
+From an easy check on the structure, it is possible to recognize that the primitive vectors $$\vec{v'}$$ can be obtained from the conventional vectors $$v$$ as follows:

 $$
 \vec {v'}_1 = \frac 12 \left(\vec v_1 + \vec v_2\right)